-Edited by Clifford, Anonymous, Nate Pepperell, Ephraim and 2 others
+Edited by Clifford, Nate Pepperell, Ephraim, Christine dela Cruz and 1 other

 Many of us will change from one job to another during our life.
 Sometimes we take special education or training to make us more employable in the future.
 A well written CV could give you an edge when applying for a new job.
 It should stand out from the rest as being the most qualified and best candidate for the job you are applying to.
 Your CV should speak about your qualifications and abilities in the most simple, concise and attractive way.
 Your CV should have the 3 important key features which are clear, simple and short.

 There are 7 points that you should have in your curriculum vitae